 - object to direct marketing (including any profiling for such purposes) at any time.

-If we are unable to resolve an enquiry or a complaint, individuals have the right to contact the UK data protection regulator, the Information Commissioner’s Office.
+If we are unable to resolve an enquiry or a complaint, individuals have the right to contact the Irish data protection regulator, the Data Protection Commission.

 Questions, Requests or Complaints